 The University offers a number of interdisciplinary programs.
 More information on these programs may be found in the College of Liberal Arts and Social Sciences section of the catalog:

 - Women's Studies

 The IPO is an integral part of the Division of Academic Affairs and is responsible for coordinating the international dimensions of the university, including international student and faculty services, study abroad and exchange programs, and servicing the English Language Institute (ELI).

 For more information on International Student Services, see International Programs Office under Student Services; for more information about international student admission, see International Applicants.

 Youngstown State University encourages students to engage in international study as part of their YSU education.
-Credits earned through study abroad at post-secondary institutions overseas must be approved in advance through the IPO in consultation with academic colleges and departments.
-Students studying abroad through YSU-affiliated programs and institutions with the requisite amount of credits maintain full-time status at YSU and remain eligible for state, federal, and institutional financial aid.
+Credits earned through study abroad at a post-secondary institution overseas must be approved in advance through the IPO in consultation with academic colleges and departments.
+Students studying abroad through YSU-affiliated programs and institutions with the requisite amount of credits, maintain full-time status at YSU and remain eligible for state, federal, and institutional financial aid.
 Credits earned by foreign study through YSU-approved study-abroad programs are treated as transfer credit and therefore are not computed into the student's grade point average.
 Students must be in good academic standing and meet the GPA requirements of both YSU and the host program in order to be approved to study abroad.

 Scholarships for Study Abroad